Why is it so hard for me to start tasks?

 Gamification

-Turn the task into a game: set a timer, promise yourself a reward, put on some music.
-Give your brain the stimulation it's craving.
+Turn the task into a game.
+Set a timer, promise yourself a reward, put on music.
+You're handing your brain the stimulation it's been demanding.

 Start anywhere

 You don't have to begin at the beginning.
-Start with whatever part feels easiest or most interesting.
-You can reorganize later.
+Pick the part that feels easiest or most interesting and start there.
+Reorder it later.

 Reduce friction

 Set everything up the night before.
-The fewer steps between you and the task, the better.
-If you have to hunt for materials first, you've already lost.
+The fewer steps between you and the work, the better your odds.
+Have to hunt down materials first?
+You've already lost.

 Create artificial urgency